SandhraGopi/Weather-Insights-Dashboard/README.md

 ---

+## Dashboard Deployment Status

+The Power BI dashboard was developed and tested locally using Power BI Desktop.

+Publishing to Power BI Service requires a work or school Microsoft account.
+Deployment is currently pending and will be completed once access credentials are provided.

+All dashboard visuals, interactions, and insights are demonstrated through screenshots included in this repository.

 ##  Conclusion

 This project demonstrates an end-to-end data analytics workflow, from raw data to interactive insights, using Python and Power BI.